Recursive Beliefs

 (Array([33], dtype=int32),)

-returns the indices at which there non-zero values.
+jnp.where(...) returns the indices at which there are non-zero values.
 Is this the index you expect?

 Recursive reasoning

-A critical missing component is the reader thinking about a population of other readers who are performing the same type of reasoning, trying to guess 2/3rds of the average.
+A critical missing component is the reader thinking about other readers who are also thinking about what other readers think about other readers.
 How can we model this recursive reasoning?

 @memo